The New South Wales Rugby League was formed on 8 August 1907 at a meeting at the Bateman’s Hotel in Sydney, New South Wales.

 Rugby league now

-Some of the original teams from the first Sydney premiership are now amongst the country’s most iconic sports institutions.
+Some of the original teams from the first Sydney premiership are now among the country’s most iconic sports institutions.